Summer 2021 Fellow: Bella Meyn, ‘23 (Public Policy)

 For more information on WIEB, please visit WIEB’s homepage: http://westernenergyboard.org/wieb/

 Maury Galbraith, Executive Director of WIEB, will act as the principal mentor for this project.
 Mr. Galbraith provides overall strategic direction to the Western Interstate Energy Board (WIEB), enabling the organization to effectively identify and address important energy issues in the West and to support cooperative western state/provincial efforts in the energy field.

-This project will provide students with substantive policy work experience, clear direction and guidance on how to complete the work, and the autonomy to be creative and to conduct independent research.
-The students will create a written issue brief documenting the technical, economic, and policy barriers to implementing dynamic line ratings in the Western Interconnection.
-The students will have the opportunity to present their work to WIEB Staff as well as state and provincial policymakers and regulators.
+This project will provide students with substantive data exercises, clear direction, guidance on completing the work, and the autonomy to be creative and conduct independent research.
+The students may create a final report documenting their approach to the data, description of the distribution/model that they applied, and historical trends across the Western Interconnection.
+The students will have regular meetings with WIEB mentors and outside subject matter experts to discuss their plans and findings for the project.
+Finally, the students will have the opportunity to present their work to WIEB Staff as well as state and provincial policymakers and regulators.
 At the conclusion of a successful project, the students will feel that they are a part of the WIEB team and have made a significant contribution to enhancing regional electricity policy in the West.

 Desired Skills and Knowledge

 The ideal student candidates will have the following skills and knowledge: